FortiGate

 Check if the user IP address is getting S-NAT before reaching FortiGate.
 If yes, make sure that the IP address is part of the trusted host list.

-1. Run the below commands to check if the source IP address is allowed in the local-in policy if configured:
+1. Run the commands below to check if the source IP address is allowed in the local-in policy if configured:

 show firewall local-in-policy